arpitshah2506/resumeprocessing/README.md

 # Resume Processing Pipeline – Serverless Java AWS Project

 Welcome!
-This project demonstrates a **serverless resume processing pipeline** built with **Spring Boot** and **AWS services** (S3, Lambda, SQS).
+This project demonstrates a serverless resume processing pipeline built with Spring Boot and AWS services (S3, Lambda, SQS).
 It’s perfect for showcasing cloud architecture skills and hands-on experience with event-driven design.
+While the upload and processing currently happen within a single service, the architecture is decoupled and easily extendable to support distributed components or microservices in the future.

 ---